 A strong lead magnet that your prospective customers will genuinely want populates your mailing list with qualified leads in the run-up to seasonal events.
 This both boosts your sales in the short-term, and widens your reach in the long-term.

 As we just mentioned above, email marketing is critical to your seasonal sales.
-And here’s another great way to make the most of it: Add a seasonal banner to your email signature.
+And here’s another great way to make the most of it: Add a Christmas email signature to your outgoing email during the holiday.
+This will make sure you stand out and gain favour by bringing smiles to your readers.
 A seasonal banner is a great way to promote your holiday sales, products and simply spread holiday cheer.
 See how the email signature example below uses a banner to promote a Black Friday sale.
-You can easily add a seasonal banner to your signature by using an email signature generator.
+You can easily add a seasonal banner to your signature by using the WiseStamp email signature generator.

 Create a pop-up shop to drive online sales